 and explain why you thought the restaurant was good.

 In this type of question, you will be asked to describe objects or items you own, such as electronic gadgets, clothes, or gifts.
 This question is an opportunity for you to showcase your wide range of descriptive vocabulary.

 You should mention what the object is and what you use the object for.
 It’s important to be quite clear about why you chose this object.
 When you talk about what you do with this object you must be as descriptive as possible.
 Back up whatever you say by adding examples of what can be done with this object.
 For example, my friends like coming over and having movie-parties, where we watch films on the big TV screen, eat snacks and enjoy the film.

 Sample Describing Objects Question:

-These questions usually deal with events that have already occurred in the past like a holidays, trips or special occasion.
-For this type of question it’s best to tell a story about your experience with a beginning, middle and end. you have to mention three things in particular i.e. who was with you during this event / experience as well as where and when it occurred.
-It is also important to show how you felt during this event / experience.
+These questions usually deal with events that have already occurred in the past like holidays, trips or special occasion.
+For this type of question, it’s best to tell a story about your experience with a beginning, middle and end. you have to mention three things in particular i.e. who was with you during this event/experience as well as where and when it occurred.
+It is also important to show how you felt during this event/experience.

 Sample Describing Events Question:

 Describe a time when you visited a friend or family member at their workplace.

 You should say: